FikaWorks/website/README.md

 - [Hugo](https://gohugo.io)
 - [Nodejs](https://nodejs.org)

-For development the FikaWorks theme use [tailwindcss](https://tailwindcss.com), make sure to read the documentation.
+The layout has been built using [tailwindcss](https://tailwindcss.com), make sure to read the documentation before starting development.

-You can use icons from [Heroicons](https://heroicons.com/).

 ## Getting started